 This is what they should look like after 15 minutes:

 You want to cook them until there is no more liquid.
-Once they’ve cooked about 45 minutes(or after 3, 15 minute increments when you take them out and stir) there will be just a little bit of liquid in the bottom of the pan and you’ll see some of the maple syrup will have crystallized around the edges of the pan.
+Once they’ve cooked about 45 minutes(or after 3, 15 minute increments when you take them out and stir, possibly after 2, depending on your oven) there will be just a little bit of liquid in the bottom of the pan and you’ll see some of the maple syrup will have crystallized around the edges of the pan.

-At that point all they’ll need is another 5-10 more minutes and stir(and maybe scrape) and check again; basically you want the syrup to crystallize on the pan and on the nuts and you don’t want any liquid left.
-Once that happens, they’re done so pull them out and let them cool in the pan; they’ll harden more as they cool.
+At that point all they’ll need is another 5 or so more minutes and stir(and maybe scrape) and check again; basically you want the syrup to crystallize on the pan and on the nuts and no longer liquidy.
+You’ll want to watch carefully at this point as things can turn bad quickly.
+You’ll even be able to smell that they’re about done!
+Once they’ve crystallized, they’re done so pull them out and let them cool in the pan; they’ll harden more as they cool.
 And that’s it!

 I always make these near Christmas to have around as a snack.
 You can save some in a tupperware and then throw them on salads to make them a little more festive and yummy!
 These will keep well for at least a couple of weeks, maybe longer, they’ve just never lasted that long in our house.